June 3rd, 1992.

 "You see," whispered the Professor.
 "I dislike to sound cliched...
 Mr. Potter... but the truth is... the Arts called Dark... really are not good for a person... in the end."

 Professor Quirrell breathed in, breathed out.
-There was quiet in a time for the infirmary, the two of them watched only by the elaborately ornamented stone of the walls.
+There was quiet for a time in the infirmary, the two of them watched only by the elaborately ornamented stone of the walls.

 "Is there anything left... unsaid between us?" said Professor Quirrell.
 "I am not dying today... mind you... not right now... but I do not know how long...
 I shall be able to converse."